Open-Microfrontends/open-microfrontends-examples/api-proxy-and-security/README.md

-# OpenMicrofrontends Example API Proxy
+# OpenMicrofrontends Example API Proxy with Security

-A - *OpenMicrofrontends* compliant - Microfrontend with an [Express.js](https://expressjs.com) based BFF (Backend For Frontend) API that needs to be accessed through a proxy, because it is not directly accessible from the browser the *Microfrontend* is running in (CORS).
+A - *OpenMicrofrontends* compliant - Microfrontend with an [Express.js](https://expressjs.com) based BFF (Backend For Frontend) API that needs to be accessed through a proxy, because it is not directly accessible from the browser the *Microfrontend* is running in (CORS) and requires an API Key.

 This example requires a server component on the host side to fetch the resources and make the internal API accessible through some proxy path.